robertbraeutigam/scan/README.md

 *Version 0.1, 2021-05-25*

-The SCAN is an open, free, easy-to-use, extensible, DIY-friendly way to collect data and control devices on a network.
+SCAN is an open, free, easy-to-use, extensible, DIY-friendly way to collect data and control devices on a network.

 ## Goals

 These are the main considerations driving the design of this protocol:

-- **Security first**, but only to an extent dictated by proper threat modeling.
+- **Security first**!
+State-of-the-art end-to-end encryption, perfect forward secrecy, etc., as simply as possible with no complex certificate management nor third-party involvment.
 - **Minimal effort** implementations.
 The effort to implement compatible devices should be linear to the extent of features the device will support.
-I.e. simple devices (like a Light) should be almost no effort to implement, while more complicated devices may require more thorough analysis and design.
+I.e. simple devices (like a Light source or a Button) should be almost no effort to implement, while more complicated devices may require more thorough analysis and design.
 - **Driven by individuals**, not industry.
 I.e. does not have to support complicated use-cases which are almost never used, or used only because of historical reasons.